-II.A.4.a).(14) document verification of program completion for all graduating fellows within 30 days; ^(Core)
+document verification of program completion for all graduating fellows within 30 days; (Core)

-II.A.4.a).(15) provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, ^(Core)
+provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, (Core)

 Background and Intent: Primary verification of graduate medical education is important to credentialing of physicians for further training and practice.
 Such verification must be accurate and timely.
 Sponsoring Institution and program policies for record retention are important to facilitate timely documentation of fellows who have previously completed the program.
 Fellows who leave the program prior to completion also require timely documentation of their summative evaluation.